Any links to Amazon are affiliate links.

 Is your baby a picky eater?
-Are there foods she doesn't like?
-Is there a food she used to like but suddenly doesn't?
+Are there foods she doesn’t like?
+Is there a food she used to like but suddenly doesn’t?
+Do not just let your baby decide she hates it and move on.
+Do not give up on the food.
+If you want to avoid a picky preteen, you need to overcome the picky baby.
 I have a couple of tried and true ideas for you to try out.

 MIX WITH CEREAL

 When McKenna first tried peaches, she hated them.
 This was nothing new for me.
 Brayden hated them.
 Kaitlyn hated them.
 With both Brayden and Kaitlyn, I basically just didn’t feed peaches to them very often.
 Not so with McKenna!

 I think my motivation was that I had lots of free peaches from my husband’s grandparents.
 I didn’t want to let them go to waste!
 So I put the effort into getting her to like it.

 I started by mixing the peaches with some oatmeal.
 I did only one tablespoon of peaches mixed with 2-3 T of cereal.
 At first, she wasn’t so sure about it.
 Over time, she came to like the mixture.

 After 3-4 weeks of doing this, I tried giving her peaches plain.
 She liked them!
 She just needed time to get used to the taste.
 I still mix her peaches with her oatmeal each morning, but I do 2-4 T mixed with 3-4 T of oatmeal.
 I also do this for my own convenience rather than needing to get her to like peaches.